SMTG-Bham/doped/docs/index.rst

 Studies using ``doped``
 ========================
-We'll add papers that use `doped` to this list as they come out!

 - A\.
 T. J. Nicolson et al. `Journal of Materials Chemistry A <https://doi.org/10.1039/D3TA02429F>`__ 2023
 - Y\.
 W. Woo, Z. Li, Y-K. Jung, J-S. Park, A. Walsh `ACS Energy Letters <https://doi.org/10.1021/acsenergylett.2c02306>`__ 2023